General and Local Anesthetic Require Vitamin B12

 General and local anesthetic are essential for many operations and medical interventions.
-One of the most commonly used tools for this is so-called laughing gas (nitrous oxide, N2O).
-This anesthetic unfortunately has the side effect of using up to 60 percent of the vitamin B12 stored in the body.
+One of the most commonly used drugs used in anesthesia is nitrous oxide (N2O), otherwise known as “laughing gas”, however this anesthetic unfortunately has the side effect of depleting up to 60 percent of the vitamin B12 stored in the body.

-Through this, laughing gas molders into water and non-reactive nitrogen, and the central cobalt atom in vitamin B12 is oxidized.1 The resulting oxidized form of vitamin B12 is however biologically inactive and thus cannot fulfill its important enzyme functions in methionine synthesis and the reactivation of folic acid.
-This deactivation is irreversible: the oxidized cobalamin is converted into ineffective B12 analogs and thereafter excreted.
+Through this, laughing gas breaks down into water and non-reactive nitrogen, and the central cobalt atom in vitamin B12 is oxidised (1).
+However, the resulting oxidised form of vitamin B12 is thereafter biologically inactive and cannot fulfil its important enzyme functions in methionine synthesis and the reactivation of folic acid.
+This deactivation is irreversible: the oxidised cobalamin is converted into ineffective B12 analogues and then excreted.

-Laughing gas requires so much vitamin B12, that it can provide a genuine health risk in many instances.
-Anesthetics can lead to a vitamin B12 deficiency, often with severe symptoms.
+For the body to process nitrous oxide, it consumes so much vitamin B12 that a genuine health risk can arise.
+Anesthesia can lead to vitamin B12 deficiency, sometimes with severe symptoms.

-This is problematic particularly in view of current developments, as laughing gas was the clinical standard for anesthetics for decades at various levels.
-Today the use of nitrous oxide for general anesthesia has declined slightly, but is still used widely in dental practices and in maternity care.2 Laughing gas is also commonplace in dermatology3 and more problematically in children’s dentistry.4 In minor surgery and treatment of injuries, laughing gas remains the standard.
+This is of particular concern in view of current developments.
+Laughing gas was the clinical standard for anesthetics for decades at various levels.
+Today, the use of nitrous oxide for general anesthesia has declined slightly, but it is still used widely in dental practices and maternity care (2).
+It is also increasingly used in dermatology (3) and more worryingly in children’s dentistry (4).
+Furthermore, in minor surgery and treatment of injuries, N2O remains the standard.

-Over many years, laughing gas has developed into a party drug as a legal high too, which is also known to cause a vitamin B12 deficiency.5
+Over the years, laughing gas has become a common party drug too – the use of which has also been known to trigger B12 deficiency (5).

 Vitamin B12 Deficiency Through Laughing Gas

-Vitamin B12 deficiency can occur very easily through an increased requirement of cobalamin.
-This can consequentially lead to very severe symptoms of deficiency, ranging from depression over the destruction of nerves in limbs and the spinal cord to severe amnesia.
+Vitamin B12 deficiency can easily occur when the vitamin requirement increases.
+This can sometimes lead to very severe B12 deficiency symptoms – ranging from depression, to the destruction of nerves in the limbs and spinal cord, to severe amnesia.

-Nerve damage is particularly common, because vitamin B12 is responsible for the development of the protective coating for nerves (the myelin sheath).
-Typical symptoms to indicate the beginnings of nerve damage are numbness or tingling sensations in the limbs.
-These typically occur a few days after anesthesia, if the myelin sheath isn’t fully repaired due to deficiency.
+Nerve damage occurs particularly often here, since B12 is responsible for the development of the protective layer over the nerves (myelin sheath).
+Typical symptoms that indicate the beginnings of nerve damage are numbness or tingling sensations in the limbs, which usually occur a few days after anesthesia when the myelin sheaths have been worn down.

-Upon the occurrence of B12 deficiency symptoms after surgery with anesthesia, there is an urgent need to prevent permanent damage.
+Upon the occurrence of B12 deficiency symptoms after anesthesia, there is an urgent need for action to prevent permanent damage.

 Anesthesia and Vitamin B12 Deficiency

-The effect of laughing gas is heavily criticized when used on people who show signs of a potential vitamin B12 deficiency before the operation.
+The effect of nitrous oxide is particularly critical when the drug is used on people who already have a latent B12 deficiency before an operation.

 “Patients with vitamin B12 deficiency are exceedingly sensitive to neurologic deterioration following nitrous oxide anesthesia.
-If unrecognized, the neurologic deterioration becomes irreversible and may result in death.”
+If unrecognised, the neurologic deterioration becomes irreversible and may result in death” (6).

-Despite these very real and serious dangers, this information is only shared with a small number of patients today and appropriate countermeasures are almost never introduced.
+Despite these very real and serious dangers, this information is only shared with a small number of patients today and appropriate countermeasures are almost never taken.

-For many high risk groups, it is advisable to top up the body’s B12 storage before an operation, in order to limit the chances of a deficiency occurring as a result of the anesthesia.
+For many high-risk groups, it is advisable to top up the body’s store of B12 before an operation, in order to limit the chances of deficiency occurring as a result of the anesthesia.
 The effectiveness of the anesthesia will not be affected by this.

 - Vegans and vegetarians